Authentication in Blue Prism

 Further login settings

-Further sign-in options are available within System Manager for the environment-specific presentation of the login screen.
+Further sign-in options are available in System > Security - Sign-on Settings the for the environment-specific presentation of the login screen.